karlropkins/AQEval/joss_paper/paper.md

 `AQEval` (Air Quality Evaluation) is an `R` package for the routine investigation of discrete changes in air quality time-series.
-The main functions use break-point/segmentation (BP/S) methods to detect, characterise and quantify change, while other functions build on these to provide a workflow for those looking to measure smaller changes and/or changes in more complex environments.
+The main functions use break-point/segmentation (BP/S) methods to detect, characterise and quantify change, while other functions build on these to provide a workflow to measure smaller changes and/or changes in more complex environments.

 # Statement of Need